0Franky/Emotions-Contest/README.md

 **From this window it is possible:**

-1. Select the activity that is taking place using the drop-down menu
+1. To select the activity that is taking place using the drop-down menu

-2. Select your current mood, by clicking on one of the circles below the first sequence of men
+2. To select your current mood, by clicking on one of the circles below the first sequence of men

-3. Select your own state of excitement, by clicking on one of the circles below the second sequence of men
+3. To select your own state of excitement by clicking on one of the circles below the second sequence of men

-4. Complete the area below with a comment on the activity (Optional)
+4. To complete the area below with a comment on the activity (Optional)

-Notes: all sections (4. excluded) must be completed in order to complete the data collection and then press "done".
+Notes: all sections (4. excluded) must be completed in order to collect data and press "done".
 It is not possible to close the form in any other way.

 ### - (HowAppYou Tray) -

 ![](JAVA/src/Assets/Guide/Tray.jpg)

-When the application opens, an icon will appear at the bottom right to confirm the opening of the application in the background.
+When the application opens, an icon appears in the lower-right corner to confirm the opening of the application in the background.

 From it you can select one of these options using the right mouse button: